canjs/canjs/view/ejs/ejs.md

 ## Basic Live Binding Example

-EJS sets up live templating binding when a [can.Observe]'s properties are read via [can.Observe::attr attr] within a magic tag.
+EJS sets up live templating binding when a [can.Map]'s properties are read via [can.Map::attr attr] within a magic tag.
 To make this template respond to changes in the teacher data, first rewrite the template to use the attr method to read properties and `list( observeList, cb(item, i) )` to iterate through a list like: